 Usually in the spring and fall Hospice Muskoka runs a peer support program for individuals who have experienced a loss.
 Through a series of activities, readings, and sharing with others who may have similar experiences, participants often feel safe and gain strength in their grief journey due to this format.
 The program runs for 8 weeks and participants often end up not only learning to cope with their loss but also making life-long friends as well.
-See our Events section for details on upcoming sessions.

 Children and youth do not grieve the same as adults.
 Their limited life experience and stage of development influence how they perceives loss and determines the extent of their understanding and ability to cope.
 The health and wellbeing of our communities and indeed our world depends on how we care for the grieving children in our midst.
 Sadly, nearly half of Canadian youth live in families impacted by death, divorce, separation or abandonment.